-How to Reduce Ammonia Levels in Ponds with Koi & Goldfish 2018
+How to Reduce Ammonia Levels in Ponds with Koi & Goldfish 2022

-If you have a pond with goldfish or koi, you will also always have some level of ammonia; a constantly produced by-product of fish waste that just can’t be avoided.
+If you have a pond with goldfish or koi, you will also always have some level of ammonia, a constantly produced by-product of fish waste that just can’t be avoided.
 Our job as fish keepers is instead to keep the levels of ammonia as low as possible, whilst also maintaining good and stable overall water quality.

 Ammonia will actually be found in all types of ponds, even those without fish, as the substance is produced during the decomposition of organic waste.
 In ponds without any fish, the waste would come from rotting leaves, dead insects, plants, or even visiting ducks and herons.
-Rarely in a pond without fish would ammonia be able cause major issues, as the ponds natural beneficial bacteria population would be able to break down the low quantities before they could rise to harmful levels.
+Rarely in a pond without fish would ammonia be able to cause major issues, as the pond’s natural beneficial bacteria population would be able to break down the low quantities before they could rise to harmful levels.

-However, in a fish stocked pond, beneficial bacteria can’t always keep up with the bio-load and waste levels, so extra steps need to be taken to help keep ammonia as low as possible.
+However, in a fish-stocked pond, beneficial bacteria can’t always keep up with the bio-load and waste levels, so extra steps need to be taken to help keep ammonia as low as possible.
 Ideally, ammonia should be zero, but realistically this isn’t possible as there will also be fresh ammonia introduced by fish on a daily basis.
 Keeping ammonia as close to zero as you can is a primary goal in fish keeping, as this creates a much healthier environment for fish with less risk of rapid water quality changes or problems.

-How do you Test for Ammonia in Pond Water?
+How Do You Test for Ammonia in Pond Water?

 The only way to know for sure if you have high ammonia in your pond is to test your water using a testing kit, but there are also some common signs that could point to a sudden spike.
-For example; cloudy water, algae problems, or sick fish could all point to a rise in ammonia or decline water quality that needs to be investigated.
+For example; cloudy water, algae problems, or sick fish could all point to a rise in ammonia or decline in water quality that needs to be investigated.

 Testing pond water for just ammonia is rare, and you’ll find most commercial test kits provide measurements for a range of different values; including ammonia, nitrites, nitrates, pH and KH.
 Even if tests for just ammonia were common, it would still be more helpful to perform a broad range test as it gives a better indication of overall water quality.
 Not only this, KH (carbonate hardness) influences pH by acting as a buffer, and pH directly affects the toxicity of ammonia in water.
 In other words, if KH crashes, ammonia could spike, which would cause even small amounts of ammonia to become extremely toxic.
 Even if you tested for ammonia and the value was fairly low, how can you be sure your pH is ideal and not contributing to more potent waste substances?

 Testing your water for a range of values is always good practice, and luckily this can be carried out easily using commercial water testing kits.
-We recommend API Pond’s Master Test kit as it provides a great range of tests and is more accurate than strip based testing kits.
+We recommend API Pond’s Master Test kit as it provides a great range of tests and is more accurate than strip-based testing kits.
 For more information on pond water testing, check our dedicated article here.

 What causes High Ammonia in Fish ponds?